-It is the responsibility of the person claiming the hours to ensure the completed form is lodged with Reception or the Finance Administrator.
+It is the responsibility of the person claiming the hours to ensure they have used the Signup system to book an RCM shift and marked themselves as attending on the day of the event or task with Reception or the organiser of the event.

 Credit for the hours contributed, approved and lodged will be applied to the school fees account; they are not transferable to another account.

-The Finance Administrator holds the completed forms until the full 16 hours have been contributed.
-Credits are processed on the last day of each Term when 16 hours have been reached.
+The Finance Administrator holds the records of hours attended until the full 20 hours have been contributed.
+Credits are processed on the last day of each Term when 20 hours have been reached.